iCookbook/RecipeDetails/README.md

 ## To set up

-This module could be opened in [Discover](https://github.com/iCookbook/Discover), [Search](https://github.com/iCookbook/Search) and [Personal](https://github.com/iCookbook/Personal) modules.
+This module could be opened in [Discover](https://github.com/iCookbook/Discover) and [Search](https://github.com/iCookbook/Search) modules.

-Tt requires `Recipe` instance that must be provided inside `RecipeDetailsContext`.
+It requires `Recipe` instance that must be provided inside `RecipeDetailsContext`.

 ## Dependencies